academic/awesome-datascience/DataScience-Life-Cycle.md

 # DataScience Project Life Cycle

-DataScience is the one of the most popular methods to achieve meaning from the data.
-Hundreds of tools and algorithms have been used for many years.
-But nowadays, experts accept the method of **DataScience** become easiest way with the spreading of many kinds of science area.
+DataScience is the one of the most popular methods to acquire meaning from the data.
+Hundreds of tools and algorithms have been using for many years.
+Today scientists created a method which is a process of problem solution steps, **DataScience** .
+Nowadays, DataScience is the most popular method.
+Below titles are the steps of DataScience, generally applying steps are such as Identify the Problem, Find available data source, Data munging, Applying algorithms, visualize the process, and finally report your result and maintenance if require.

 ## Identify the Problem